Quantum Cherenkov transition of finite momentum Bose polarons: Dynamical Transition

 We first examine the Loschmidt echo $S(t)$, Eq.~\eqref{eq:Obs-LS}.
 Figures~\ref{fig:RD_ObsTime}(a) and (b) illustrate its characteristic behavior for different initial impurity velocities, $\vec{v}_\mathrm{imp} (t_{0})$, at weak and strong interactions, respectively.
 We see that $|S(t)|$ saturates to a non-zero value at long times for small momenta and undergoes a power-law decay to zero as we cross some critical momentum $\vec{P}_\textrm{crit}^\textrm{dyn}$.
 This power-law decay in the dynamical overlap corresponds to a logarithmic growth in the phonon number in the supersonic regime: per Eq.~\eqref{eq:Obs-LS2}, we see that

 in the $t\to\infty$ limit.
 Physically, it is the divergence of $N_\mathrm{ph}$ which causes the decay of the Loschmidt echo.
 The increase in phonon number in the supersonic regime is the essence of the Cherenkov radiation phenomenon.
 Its divergence with time is, however, not obvious \textit{a priori}.
-We expect that the coherent state variational ansatz employed in our work captures the leading terms in the behavior of $N_\mathrm{ph}$, as given by Eq.~\eqref{eq:Nph_logDiv}.
+We expect that the logarithmic divergence in Eq.~\eqref{eq:Nph_logDiv} represents the leading order behavior of $N_\mathrm{ph}$, which is captured by the coherent state variational ansatz employed in our work.
 Therefore, going beyond our ansatz, for example, by taking into account squeezing correlations between phonon modes~\cite{Shi2017}, may only introduce subleading corrections to Eq.~\eqref{eq:Nph_logDiv}.
 Note that the works~\cite{Nielsen2019, Boyanovsky2019} also predict a decay of the Loschmidt echo in the supersonic regime, but find it be exponential instead of a power law.
 We attribute this difference to their use of the Markov approximation.

 To find the value of the critical momentum $\abs{\vec{P}_\textrm{crit}^\textrm{dyn}}$, we fit the long-time tail of $|S(t)|$ with a power-law,

 We do the fit over the time range $80 \le t/\xi c^{-1} \le 90$ for all values of interactions available from our numerical simulation.
 The exponents $\gamma$ of these fits are shown in Fig.~\ref{fig:RD_ObsExpInfVals}(a) for various interaction strengths at a mass ratio $m_{I}/m_{B}=1$.
 Then, $\abs{\vec{P}_\textrm{crit}^\textrm{dyn}}$ is identified as the momentum upon which the exponents become nonzero.
 We see that the critical momentum always corresponds to an initial velocity of the impurity, Eq.~\eqref{eq:v0}, that is above the speed of sound,